maravelias/myoperations-devops/README.md

 ## Troubleshooting
 - Port conflicts: If a port is already in use, stop the conflicting service or change the published port in `local-dev/docker-compose.yml`.
 - Network/subnet conflicts: If `172.30.0.0/24` overlaps with your environment, change the `myoperations-network` subnet and the fixed container IPs consistently across services.
+  If you change the subnet or IPs, also update `local-dev/grafana/provisioning/datasources/datasource.yml` (Loki datasource URL) and `local-dev/loki/config.yml` (Loki instance_addr) to match.
 - SonarQube on Linux: You may need to increase `vm.max_map_count` for the embedded search engine:
   ```bash
   sudo sysctl -w vm.max_map_count=262144